I never procrastinate. anything.

-But don’t spend that time on weighing the pros and cons of going back.
+But don’t spend that time weighing the pros and cons of going back.

 Just do it.

-You have doing the laundry on your to-do list?
+You have done the laundry on your to-do list?

 Just go put the machine on.
 I mean it’s not like you need to wash your sheets in the river now.